Concept drift: Data configuration decay

 Another important area is software engineering, where three types of data drift affecting data fidelity may be recognized.
 Changes in the software environment ("infrastructure drift") may invalidate software infrastructure configuration.
 "Structural drift" happens when the data schema changes, which may invalidate databases.
 "Semantic drift" is changes in the meaning of data while the structure does not change.
 In many cases this may happen in complicated applications when many independent developers introduce changes without proper awareness of the effects of their changes in other areas of the software system.

 For many application systems, the nature of data on which they operate are subject to changes for various reasons, e.g., due to changes in business model, system updates, or switching the platform on which the system operates.

 In the case of cloud computing, infrastructure drift that may affect the applications running on cloud may be caused by the updates of cloud software.

 There are several types of detrimental effects of data drift on data fidelity.
 Data corrosion is passing the drifted data into the system undetected.
 Data loss happens when valid data are ignored due to non-conformance with the applied schema.
 Squandering is the phenomenon when new data fields are introduced upstream in the data processing pipeline, but somewhere downstream these data fields are absent.
+Industry surveys have also identified model drift as one of several contributors to AI project failures.
+A 2026 survey conducted by Radixweb reported that technical model drift accounted for 6.5% of reported AI failure incidents among its respondents.